 Leave On/Wash Off Masks

-Tosowoong Sheet Mask: They’re great and are hands down my favorite, cheap, sheet mask.
-The green tea flavor is super refreshing and the snail mask leaves my skin soft and relieved from irritation.
+Tosowoong Sheet Mask: They’re great and are hands down my favorite cheap sheet mask.
+The green tea flavor is super refreshing and the snail mask leaves my skin soft.
 Both of these masks have helped tons with fighting against retinol dryness while also plumping out my skin and giving me a super radiant glow.
-The propolis flavor, which is not shown here, is also great for reducing irritation and giving a deep drink of hydration.
+The propolis flavor, which is not shown here, is also great for reducing irritation and provides a deep drink of hydration.

 Bonvivant Botanical Mask Packs: Another cheap mask set that I enjoy, especially the lotus and olive masks.
-They come in either a watery essence or a cream, which I really liked during the winter months when my skin needed a little extra moisture.
-They’re kind of basic, but sometimes you just need the basics.
+They come in either a watery essence or a cream, which I really liked during the winter months when my skin needed an extra boost.
+They’re kind of basic, but sometimes basic is good.

 Petitfee Black Pearl & Gold Hydrogel Eye Masks: I’m on the fence about these.
 They do provide moisture, but I’m not sure they do much else for me.
-They function as a cold compress so they help reduce my morning puffiness, which is nice cause I wake up looking like a balloon.
-I only really use these when I need a pick me up, and even then I feel like it’s more a mental feeling of being refreshed than a physical one.
+However, I’ve found that they work as a cold compress to help reduce my morning puffiness.
+I only really use these when I need a pick me up and even then I feel like it’s more a mental feeling of being refreshed than a physical result.

 Goodal Deep Clean Pore Glacial Clay: There are a lot of good things going on here.
 The mask is thick, doesn’t get super dry, and has argan oil to help condition the skin as the mask absorbs oil.
-After rinsing off, my skin feels super smooth and bright.
-I don’t like that there are little bits in the clay, which are meant to exfoliate.
+After rinsing off, my skin feels smooth and bright.
+I don’t like that there are little bits in the clay that are meant to exfoliate.
 They’re not very fine and I feel like they scratch my skin.
 You win some, you lose some.

-I would like to preface this by saying that I like mineral based sunscreens because they give a nice finish and because I live in a humid subtropic climate where I need a sweat resistant sunscreen.
-On the other side of that coin, I don’t have the lightest skin tone out there, so I’m on a mission to find a mineral based sunscreen that isn’t white cast heavy.
+I would like to preface this by saying that I like mineral based sunscreens because they provide a poor blurring finish.
+I also enjoy them because I live in a humid subtropical climate and I need a sweat resistant sunscreen.
+On the other side of that coin, I don’t have the lightest skin tone so I’m on a mission to find a mineral based sunscreen that doesn’t have an obvious white cast.

 CeraVe Sunscreen SPF 50: I bought this because it said it was “invisible zinc.”
 Nope.
-Like chalk on my face.
+Like chalk on my face that loves to cling onto dry patches.
 It has been delegated to arm and neck only.
-Will not rebuy.

-Innisfree Perfect UV Protection Cream PF 50: Out of Innisfree’s sunscreen reformulations, I feel like this is the equivalent of the Eco Safety Perfect Sunblock It still gives me a smooth primer finish, but it does leave a slight white cast that I can usually get to blend in.
+Innisfree Perfect UV Protection Cream PF 50: Out of Innisfree’s sunscreen reformulations, I feel like this is the equivalent of the Eco Safety Perfect Sunblock mentioned above.
+This sunscreen is slightly tinted which is great for fair skin people but it still leaves a white cast on me because the tint isnt very dark/deep .
 I’m pretty happy with this replacement, but I know if I was just a single shade darker this would not be an option because of the heavier white cast.

 Tony Moly My Sunny Sun Cream: This is creamy, blends in, and smells horrible.
 Even when used on my arms, the scent drifts upward and make me nauseated.
 Even after washing it off, I feel light headed all day.
 The scent isn’t good, it just smells like… Sunscreen.
 I need to just go ahead and toss this tube.